On the invariance of the string topology coproduct: Homotopy invariance of the intersection product

-such that $\hat H(-,0)$ is the identity on $M_1\x M_2\x D^k$ and such that $\hat H$ restricts to $H$ on $\bar\nu_{3}(D \bar N_3)\x I$.
-As $\hat H$ is only non-trivial in a neighborhood of the image of $H$, we can assume that it fixes $M_1\x M_2\x \del D^k$.
-Now by construction, $h:=\hat H(-,1)$ is a diffeomorphism of $M_1\x M_2\x D^k$ satisfying (1)--(3) in the statement.
 Because $h$ is a diffeomorphism compatible with the tubular embeddings, it pulls back the Thom class to a Thom class.
 Unicity of the Thom class in cohomology gives the last part of the statement. \end{proof}